 Symptoms of kidney infection may include:

-- Pain in the abdomen, lower back, side, or groin
+- Pain in the belly, lower back, side, or groin

 - Frequent urination